andrethydavid/andrethydavid/README.md

 💼 💼 I'm a data analyst with a background in edtech and fast-growing startup environments.
 My work has positively impacted the lives of thousands of Latin Americans, helping them acquire high-demand skills.

-My academic background is civil engineering with a scientific computing approach.
+My academic background is International Business with a scientific computing approach.
 Here I developed scripts for computational mechanics using Python and Matlab.
 I also participated in the integration of new students to the Academy, helping them to be successful.

 - 💬 Ask me about **Python,SQL,PowerBI,TableuHtml ,Google Data Studio**
 - 🌱 I am currently learning Momgo Db,Google claud***